MURDER AMONG FRIENDS

 YOUTH ORCHESTRA AUDITIONS

-Auditions for the Jacksonville Symphony Youth Orchestra are held May 28-31 and June 1-2 at FSCJ's South Campus.
-Musicians are placed in ensembles based on talent and ability, not age.
+Auditions for the Jacksonville Symphony Youth Orchestra are held May 28-31 and June 1-2 at Florida State College at Jacksonville’s South Campus.
+Musicians are placed into ensembles based on talent and ability, not age.
 Each ensemble rehearses once a week, either Sunday or Monday.
 Dues are $300-$475, depending on placement.
 Scholarship assistance is available, based on financial need.
 FSCJ South Campus, Bldg.
 M2, large ensemble room, first floor, 11901 Beach Blvd., Southside, 354-5479 ext.
 221. Audition guidelines and timelines: jaxyouthorchestra.com/auditions.

 SPARK GRANT PROGRAM